alximik00/test01/frontend/README.md

 # React Frontend Project

-A React frontend application with Redux for state management, connected to the Rails API.
+A React frontend application for searching and viewing property listings, with city autocomplete and Redux state management.

 ## Setup